 local ARRANGEMENTS conference committee

-Bruce Bernstein (Chair / Coe Center for the Arts & Pueblo of Pojoaque Tribal Historic Preservation Officer), Lillia McEnaney (Assistant to the Chair / MIAC), Maxine McBrinn (MIAC), Tony Chavarria (MIAC), Elysia Poon (SAR), Felicia Garcia (SAR), Samantha Tracy (SAR), Loa Traxler (UNM), Devorah Romanek (UNM), Lea McChesney (UNM), Felicia Katz-Harris (MOIFA), Amy Groleau (MOIFA), Ryan Flahive (IAIA), Jessie Ryker-Crawford (IAIA), Jonathan Batkin (Wheelwright)
+Bruce Bernstein (Chair / Coe Center for the Arts & Pueblo of Pojoaque Tribal Historic Preservation Officer), Lillia McEnaney (Co-Chair / MIAC), Maxine McBrinn (MIAC), Tony Chavarria (MIAC), Elysia Poon (SAR), Felicia Garcia (SAR), Samantha Tracy (Coe Center for the Arts), Loa Traxler (UNM), Devorah Romanek (UNM), Lea McChesney (UNM), Felicia Katz-Harris (MOIFA), Amy Groleau (MOIFA), Ryan Flahive (IAIA), Jessie Ryker-Crawford (IAIA), Jonathan Batkin (Wheelwright)